-PERIOD: The Delta turbidity and adult delta smelt forecast was produced this week, and this documentation covers the forecast period February 9, 2012 to February 28, 2012 plus a period of historical conditions.
+PERIOD: The Delta turbidity and adult delta smelt forecast was produced this week, and this documentation covers the forecast period February 16, 2012 to March 1, 2012 plus a period of historical conditions.

-PRE-FORECAST SUMMARY: Apart from the rain event the week of January 30th, the earlier pattern of a general lack of significant precipitation has resumed in this forecast period.
-As a consequence, turbidity in the Delta decreased below 40 NTU at most locations in the model results during the forecast period.
+PRE-FORECAST SUMMARY: Apart from the rain event the week of January 30, 2012, the earlier pattern of a general lack of significant precipitation has resumed in this forecast period.
+As a consequence, turbidity in the Delta decreased below 20 NTU at most locations in the model results during the forecast period.

 TURBIDITY 3-STATIONS PERFORMANCE & SUMMARY EVALUATION: Forecast turbidity remained below compliance values at the three compliance locations during the two week forecast period.
-During the recent historical period including the rain and turbidity event, modeled daily averaged turbidity at the Prisoner Point station, the northernmost compliance location, exceeded compliance values (12 NTU) very briefly although daily averaged data did not.
-Observed CDEC data remained below compliance values at the three compliance locations during the past week.
+During the recent historical period, including the rain and turbidity event, modeled daily average turbidity at Prisoner Point, the northernmost compliance location, exceeded compliance values (12 NTU) briefly.
+Observed CDEC data exceeded compliance values at Holland Cut four times in January and February, due to resuspended sediment from wind events.

-SMELT MOVEMENT SUMMARY: Under the influence of turbidity from the Sacramento River turbidity pulse associated with the rain event last week, many of the delta smelt particles that had moved up the Sacramento River and into the Northern and Central Delta remained in those regions during the forecast period
+SMELT MOVEMENT SUMMARY: Under the influence of turbidity from the Sacramento River turbidity pulse associated with the rain event last week, many of the delta smelt particles that had moved up the Sacramento River and into the Northern and Central Delta remained in those regions during the forecast period.